Science of Love and Sexual Attraction

 Just a word here about when I put my theory to the test.
 I used to work in a place where there was a supervisor who was a self-admitted lesbian.
 She was good at her job but used to go about it in a way which unnerved males.
 She was very intelligent but used to deal with males that she came into contact with by being “scary”.
 I think this was so males would back off from her and keep their distance.
 I have noticed that people with little or no Factor B do not deal with being shouted at or spoken to with any degree of verbal force very well, by a member of the opposite sex.
 It's as if you need this Factor B to counteract any force (verbal) being directed at you by a member of the opposite sex.
 If you haven't got any Factor B then you cannot answer back with a similar or greater force.
 There is nothing there to answer back with.
 They crumble or do not answer back.

 To put my theory to test I found myself in a situation with the girl mentioned in the paragraph above and we were having a little bit of a disagreement.
 At one point she said to me in her usual scary voice “How dare you talk to me like that?” in her usual scary way.
 I replied with a little bit of force in my voice (deliberately put there) to see what her response was to that.
 My heart was in my mouth a little bit as normally if I said this to someone in that tone of voice I would have got a heated response.
 She said nothing in reply to my comment.
-She is a lesbian.
-She has no Factor B. It was the end of the conversation with her.
-She was a different person with me after that..
+She is a lesbian or more to the point she has no or little Factor B. This outcome would also occur even if she wasn't a lesbian.
+The point I making is it seems you have to have Factor B to counteract "verbal force" as in the scenario above.
+It was the end of the conversation with her.
+She was a different person with me after that.
 As far as I am concerned this confirmed my theory about Factor B. In fact she was quite pleasant to talk to after that.
 I think she realised I understood her situation and I would not take advantage of it.

 This all may seem very complicated but believe me I have been observing this theory since 1972 and it stands the test of time.
-You can even predict that certain things will or might happen having this knowledge of these two types of Factor.
+You can even predict that certain things will or might happen through having this knowledge of these two types of Factor.
 I can remember sitting at a table in a café when a friend and I started talking to two girls who were strangers.
 I was doing all right in chatting them up when my friend who could be quite forceful muscled in on my act.
-Although he was saying plenty to these two girls I could see that they were not responding ‘sexually’ to what he was saying.
+Although he was saying plenty to these two girls ( he is well above average intelligence) I could see that they were not responding ‘sexually’, to what he was saying.
 We walked away alone.
 I am pretty sure that this meant he did not have a lot of Factor B, if any at all.
-There has to be a spark for opposite members of the sex to have a chance of being interested in each other.
-That spark is started off with Factor B. I have not seen much of him since this encounter.
-It was about 10 years ago.
+There has to be a spark for opposite members of the sex to have a chance of being interested sexually, and possibly romantically, with each other.
+That spark is started off with Factor B. As I have said before, you could be the best looking person in the world and if you haven't got at least a fair amount of this energy i.e. Factor B then the spark will not ignite.
+I have not seen much of this friend since this encounter with the two girls in the cafe.
+It was a long time ago ago.
 It would have been useful to see other instances of his reaction with women to corroborate my theory.

-As it happens he is married now, but I know of people who get married because they get on with each other (there is a lot of social pressure for people to get married).
-These types of marriages happen because each partner gets on with the other.
+As it happens he is married now, but I know of people who get married because they get on with each other and are not in love.
+There is a lot of social pressure for people to get married.
+These types of marriages happen because each partner gets on with the other and are satisfied that this is a good enough reason to get married.
 They are not in love when they get married.
 I have seen quite a few instances of this occurring in my lifetime.